mariaeduardarebelo/fund-prog/README.md

 # PROJECT

-App focused on serving as an **informative space** regarding _LGPD - Lei Geral de Proteção de Dados_, with descriptive information regarding the regulation's legal criteria for _compliance_ and other _insights_ of implantation in a multitude of context.
+App focused on serving as an **informative space** regarding _LGPD - Lei Geral de Proteção de Dados_, with descriptive information regarding the regulation's legal criteria for _compliance_ and other _insights_ on implantation in a multitude of context.
 Users are also able to **keep track** of their progress through a checklist and a compartmentalized view of their compliance process informative dashboard.

 ## HOW IT WORKS